 A bird’s beak can tell you a lot about it – its size, diet, and even habitat and ecological niche.
 A long beak can have many advantages and comes in many sizes and shapes, each with their own specialization.
-Here is a list of 24 birds with long beaks that range from familiar to exotic, but all similar in that they have uniquely long and specialized beaks.
+Here is a list of 24 types of birds with long beaks that range from familiar to exotic, but all similar in that they have uniquely long and specialized beaks.

 24 Awesome Birds with Long Beaks